vafakaramzadegan/python-serves-php/README.md

 ### TO-DO:

 - [ ] Handle file uploads
-- [ ] Ability to rewrite requested URLS (forwarding requests to a single PHP file)
+- [ ] Ability to rewrite requested URLs (forwarding requests to a single PHP file)

 ___
-NOTE: do not use this as a production server. security measures are not implemented.
+NOTE: do not use this as a production server.
+Security measures have not been implemented.
 ___

 ## Usage